rkilburn/RK8s/guides/7-users/README.md

 For now, we have been using the cluster-admin user using the certificates created by kubeadm.
 If we were to give this out to our users, they would have full access to every resource in the cluster - not great for security!

 There actually is no such thing as a User in Kubernetes: you are not able to create a resource with kind: User.
 However, there is a pseudo-user mechanism and thats provided via Roles.
 All access to the API is controlled using Role Based Access Control (RBAC).
-The closet we get to `Users` is in the `RoleBinding` or `ClusterRoleBinding`.
+The closest we get to `Users` is in the `RoleBinding` or `ClusterRoleBinding`.

 ```yaml
 ---